ndragazis/ndragazis.github.io/spdk.md

 There are two benefits over the existing solution:
 * in a cloud environment security really matters.
-So, running the SPDK vhost target inside a VM instead of host user space is definitely better in terms if security.
+So, running the SPDK vhost target inside a VM instead of host user space is definitely better in terms of security.
 * this will enable the users in the cloud to create their own storage devices for their compute VMs.
+The user gains control of his storage.
+You can have full control of what your application will be seeing as storage devices.
 This was not possible with the previous topology because running the SPDK vhost target on host user space could only be done by the cloud provider.
   So, with this topology, users can create their own custom storage devices because they can run themselves the SPDK vhost app.

 ## How does it work